Make Piddinghoe Safer for All: A community proposal

 - avoid costly and disruptive construction.

+Speed reduction has been a decades-long desired outcome on this stretch of Piddinghoe among residents and visitors alike.
 East Sussex Highways have always maintained that the C7 is a strategic route when the A26 is closed.
 A26 closure happens rarely.
 In any case, traffic could still go at 30mph through this short section of road on those rare occasions.

-To support the Piddinghoe campaign, you can:
+To support the Make Piddinghoe Safer for All campaign, you can:

-- Contact East Sussex Highways to express support for a 30mph speed limit at the Piddinghoe ‘pinchpoint’
+- Contact East Sussex Highways to express support for a 30mph speed limit at the Piddinghoe ‘pinch point’

 - Reach out to local representatives or councillors